 In practice, responsible planning recognizes that meaningful decisions benefit from time away from the advisor, particularly due to:

-- the cognitive load of understanding an entire financial landscape at once
+- The cognitive load of understanding an entire financial landscape at once

-- the need for independent reflection before acting on consequential recommendations
+- The need for independent reflection before acting on consequential recommendations

-- decision fatigue following extended analytical discussions
+- Decision fatigue following extended analytical discussions

-- personal stamina limitations, especially in complex or special-needs family situations
+- Personal stamina limitations, especially in complex or special-needs family situations

-- external turbulence, such as market volatility or year-end tax timing pressures
+- External turbulence, such as market volatility or year-end tax timing pressures

 The Advice-Only™ Methodology treats these realities as a reason to conclude the planning engagement—not extend it—once advice has been delivered and understood.
 Engagement closure ensures clients can reflect, evaluate, and decide without implicit pressure to proceed immediately or maintain an ongoing advisory relationship.